Crochet symbols are used to create a visual when creating patterns. For some, these symbols are much easier to follow than written instructions.

 1 double crochet combined with 1 chain in the middle creates a herringbone stitch.

 Tunisian Crochet symbols

 Tunisian crochet is different from regular crochet, in both how the stitching looks and the hooks that are used.
 Projects that are made in the Tunisian-style resemble a knit-like texture more than crochet.

-The tilde (~) at the top of all the crochet symbols here symbolizes the typical Tunisian closing.
+The tilde (~) at the top of all the crochet symbols here symbolizes the typical Tunisian closing during the return pass.
 You may come across Tunisian crochet patterns that just show the bottom half of those symbols in their chart, but that’s because the top tilde is assumed.

 As you can see, some Tunisian symbols resemble their regular crochet cousins, such as the Tunisian Double Crochet (tdc) and the regular Double Crochet (dc).